awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ## Configuring Access Policies<a name="es-createdomain-configure-access-policies"></a>

 Amazon Elasticsearch Service offers several ways to configure access to your Amazon ES domains\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](es-ac.md)\.
+For more information, see [Amazon Elasticsearch Service Access Control](es-ac.md)\.

 The console provides preconfigured access policies that you can customize for the specific needs of your domain\.
 You also can import access policies from other Amazon ES domains\.
-For information on how these access policies interact with VPC access, see [[ERROR] BAD/MISSING LINK TEXT](es-vpc.md#es-vpc-security)\.
+For information on how these access policies interact with VPC access, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.

 ### Configuring Access Policies \(Console\)<a name="es-createdomain-configure-access-policies-console"></a>